munyiwamicha/thingsboard-csv/README.md

 # thingsboard-csv
-Simple web flask based tool for download thingsboard timeseries in CSV Format.
+Simple web flask based tool to download thingsboard timeseries in CSV Format.

 ## Getting Started
 First thing you need to do is install some python packages